-Recognizing these dynamics in emerging markets, Medtronic is focusing on developing market models and partnerships that establish centers of excellence where specialized tasks and procedures are housed in order to increase quality outcomes, develop physician expertise, and maximize expenditures and costs.
+Recognizing these dynamics in emerging markets, Medtronic is focusing on developing market models and partnerships that establish centers of excellence where specialized tasks and procedures are housed in order to increase quality outcomes, develop physician expertise, and optimize expenditures and costs.

 In India alone, an estimated 63 million people have hearing impairments.2